Independence Forum Scotland

 National Convention

-The purpose of the gathering remains unchanged.
+The purpose of the gathering is –

 • To bring people together from all over Scotland, free from party politics, to discuss matters of critical importance to the nation.